 The BE Living Cookbook

-In research published this past year, scientists investigated whether or not nightshades—like potato, tomato, pepper, and eggplant—can make swollen and sore joints worse.
-(1)
+In a recent study published in the Arab Journal of Nuclear Science and Applications, scientists investigated whether or not nightshades — like potato, tomato, pepper, and eggplant — can make swollen and sore joints worse.1

 Their research subjects were rats that had already gone through menopause, meaning that they had low levels of circulating estrogen.

 All the rats also had rheumatoid arthritis — an autoimmune condition where the immune system attacks the joints, making them inflamed and tender.

 Stiff joints can be an early sign of nightshade sensitivity.
 If you're avoiding nightshades, try a warming herb like wasabi instead, found in Body Ecology's LivAmend and known to cleanse the liver.

 In the study, a diet that contained large amounts of green potatoes — which are particularly rich in toxins — increased swelling and pain in the joints.
 The study concluded that it is essential to “eliminate or avoid the nightshade plants to alleviate the joint pain and also decrease the destruction of the tissues.”